open-tale/open-tale.github.io/_docs/04-challenges.md

 Close-range attacks can multi-target any number of enemies within the 1m range.
 Long-range attacks, however, can only multi-target enemies in a straight line.
 The degree of perfection for diagonal alignment is up to the GM.

+## 4.5.
+Healing damage

+## 4.6.
+Applying debuffs

+Debuffs have the maximum duration of one cycle, unless